Welcoming guests into your home is a wonderful way to show hospitality.

 These curtains also keep the room cooler in summer and warmer in winter.
 They even reduce outside noise, creating a peaceful space for your visitors.

 Good lighting makes a guest room cozy and functional.
 Put lamps on both sides of the bed so your guests can read easily.
-Wall sconces are another great option if you’re short on space.

 Make sure there’s a bright overhead light too.
 This helps guests see when they’re unpacking or getting dressed.
 Adding a dimmer switch lets them adjust the brightness to their liking.

-8. Add a dresser or luggage rack for convenience
+8. Add a Dresser or Luggage Rack

 A dresser or luggage rack can make your guests feel right at home.
 A dresser gives them space to unpack and organize their clothes during their stay.